Jessica Wong

 Senior Digital Writer

 Based in Toronto, Jessica Wong covers Canadian education stories for CBC News.
-She previously covered arts and entertainment news, both national and international, and has been a digital journalist for CBC since 2001.
+In a past life, she covered national and international arts and entertainment news.
 You can reach her at jessica.wong@cbc.ca.

 Latest from Jessica Wong